attrill20/FPLFixtureCalendar/README.md

 ## Deployment and Info

-To run: Clone repo, navigate to FPL-fixtures folder and enter 'npm run start' in command line.
+To run: Clone repo, navigate to fpl-fixtures folder and enter 'npm start' in command line.
 Will load the site in browser (the serverless function is deployed on Vercel in a separate repo)

 Deployed at: <a href="https://fpl-fixture-calendar.vercel.app/" target="_blank">https://fpl-fixture-calendar.vercel.app/</a>